papakoala/ptbra/_pages/subscriptionterms.md

 ## How do I cancel the subscription?

 If you purchased the PapaKoala subscription from the App Store, you will need to cancel it directly on your Apple account.
-Please find more information on how to cancel your NordVPN subscription at <https://support.apple.com/en-us/HT202039>.
+Please find more information on how to cancel your subscription at <https://support.apple.com/en-us/HT202039>.
 If you cancel your subscription, it won’t auto-renew.
-You can still continue using the service until your subscription period expires.
+You can still continue using PapaKoala app until your subscription period expires.

-Can I upgrade my subscription?
+## Can I upgrade my subscription?

 Sure!
 You are always welcome to choose a plan that suits your needs best.
 Please find more information on how to upgrade your PapaKoala subscription at <https://support.apple.com/en-us/HT204939>.
 You will be charged for the new plan at the next payment date.